mudaston/React-Empanadas/README.md

 </p>

-This site is like a portfolio.
+This site is like a shop.

 <br/>